matthewcobb/once-collective/how-do-we-work.md

 * The collective guides members towards their goals and aligns them towards projects that support their development.
 * Talents and interests can be explored through contribution that builds social capitol.
 Redeemable when you find that true calling.
 * Creativity and ideas flow through the network with a pool of shared insights with tools for implementation at your fingertips.

+# We are here to revive our collective imagination